miguelusque/artificial-intelligence-nanodegree/01_sudoku/README.md

 ![Sudoku cover](https://raw.githubusercontent.com/miguelangel/artificial-intelligence--sudoku/master/cover.jpg)

 *In this lesson, you'll get taste of the power of Artificial Intelligence by developing an algorithm to solve every Sudoku puzzle.
-We won't go particularly in depth into the techniques yet, which we'll do in future lessons.
-For now, enjoy the fun of building your first AI agent and get coding!*
+Enjoy the fun of building your first AI agent and get coding!*